edgio-docs/edgio-docs/guides/routing.md

 )
 ```

 Currently the only body content supported is JSON.
-Body content is parsed parsed as JSON and the parsed JSON matched against the presence of the fields specified in the `criteria` field.
+Body content is parsed as JSON and is matched against the presence of the fields specified in the `criteria` field.
 The [POST Body Matching Criteria](#section_post_body_matching_criteria) section below contains examples of using the `criteria` field.

 Body matching can be combined with other match parameters such as headers and cookies.
 For example,